github/opensource.guide/_articles/how-to-contribute.md

 When you've found a project you'd like to contribute to, do a quick scan to make sure that the project is suitable for accepting contributions.
 Otherwise, your hard work may never get a response.

-Here's a handy checklist to evaluate whether a project is good for new contributors:
+Here's a handy checklist to evaluate whether a project is good for new contributors.

 **Meets the definition of open source**